 Be conscious of hygiene.
 Regularly wash your hands, be wary of uncooked food and wash fruit or preferably peel it (with clean hands!).

 Vaccinations

-All traveller's to Fiji are required to be vaccinated against Covid-19.
-For entry into the Fiji Islands there are no other statutory vaccinations at the time of writing.
+For entry into the Fiji Islands there are no statutory vaccinations at the time of writing.
 However, you should check with your doctor or medical centre for current information.